ClamSageCaleb/UNCC-SIX-MANS/NormJsGettingStarted.md

 ## Running the Code

+Discord bots require a token to authenticate with the Discord API.
+The token should **never** be put into source control.
+Create a file named `.env` in the root of the project.
+In this new file add `token=[Discord token]` where `[Discord token]` is the token for your bot.

-Now that our dependencies are installed we can run the code.
+Now that our dependencies are installed and our token is set we can run the code.
 Type `npm start` to start the bot.
 To stop the bot hit `CTRL + C` in the running terminal.

 This project uses ESLint to enforce code standards and consistency.
 To check to see if there are any issues run the command `npm run lint`.
 If the report concludes without any errors or warnings then there are no issues.
 Otherwise, it will include the error and file name to check.